Texas vs. Penn State Predictions & Picks - NCAA Tournament Second Round

 - Pick OU:

-Texas' record against the spread so far this season is 17-16-0, and Penn State's is 20-12-0.
-A total of 15 out of the Longhorns' games this season have hit the over, and 18 of the Nittany Lions' games have gone over.
-The two teams combine to score 150.3 points per game, 9.8 more points than this matchup's total.
-In the past 10 contests, Texas has a 7-3 record against the spread while going 7-3 overall.
-Penn State has gone 8-2 against the spread and 9-1 overall in its last 10 matches.
+Texas has a 17-16-0 record against the spread this season compared to Penn State, who is 20-12-0 ATS.
+A total of 15 out of the Longhorns' games this season have gone over the point total, and 18 of the Nittany Lions' games have gone over.
+The two teams combine to score 150.3 points per game, 10.8 more points than this matchup's total.
+In the last 10 games, Texas is 7-3 against the spread and 7-3 overall while Penn State has gone 8-2 against the spread and 9-1 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.